jcwillox/up-bank-api/README.md

 >>> [<Transaction ...>, ...]
 ```
 > Note that while it may appear the slice `[:limit]` has the same effect as specifying a `limit`, it does not, when you specify a limit the code optimises the page size.
 > For example, using the slice `[:5]` will fetch the first 20 records and return only 5, using `limit=5` it will fetch and return the first 5 records.
-However, if you manually specify `page_size=5` then both options have the safe effect.
+However, if you manually specify `page_size=5` then both options have the same effect.

 ### Webhooks